-Preparation: Large circle at least 4 metres in diameter – marked out using string or chalk.
-Official Sumo arenas are 4.55m in diameter.
+Large circle at least 4 metres in diameter marked out using chalk or rope.

-As in Sumo, the objective is either to get your opponent out of the ring or down on the ground, but there the similarity ends!
-Starting at opposite sides of the ring, competitors in ‘Playscheme Style’ players must ‘at all times’ keep their hands on their ankles and in this position try to win their bout by either outmanoeuvring or shoving their opponent out of the ring (no hands remember!).
+As in proper Sumo, the objective is either to get your opponent out of the ring or down on the ground, but there the similarity ends!
+Players must at all times keep their hands on their ankles and in this position try to win their bout by either outmanoeuvring or shoving their opponent out of the ring (no hands remember!).

-You may also want to get everybody at the start or at the end to try the ‘Honour of Siam’… possibly the winners?!!
+You may also want to get everybody at the start or at the end to try the ‘Honour of Siam’ gag… possibly the winners?!!

 See Cockerel Fighting for a different version.by